 The design of the leash will mostly depend on your dog’s breed and size.
 If you have a large dog, then you should choose a leash that goes on a headcollar.
-If your pooch is small and lightweight, then no-pull harness design is the best choice.
+If your pooch is small and lightweight, then the no-pull dog harness design is the best choice.

 This design can prevent strain on the neck, which can be crucial for smaller dogs predisposed to collapsed trachea injuries.

 A good leash for pulling dogs must have adequate shock absorbance.
-This is incorporated in the bungee section of the leash and it can help absorb strain from unexpected pulls.
-If the shock absorbance of the leash is good it can prevent injuries.
+This is incorporated in the bungee section of the leash, and it can help absorb strain from unexpected pulls.
+If the shock absorbance of the leash is good, it can prevent injuries.

-The best leashes are made from nylon, leather and durable rope.
+The best leashes are made from nylon, leather, and durable rope.
 While some of these options may be more expensive, they are worth it in the long run because they should last for a long time.

 Top 10 Best Leash for Dogs That Pull Choices